ZeroHack01/sniphawk/README.md

-// Dependencies ⚙️
+// Core Dependencies ⚙️

-gopacket: Packet processing powerhouse. fatih/color: Neon CLI styling.
+gopacket: Packet processing engine. fatih/color: Neon CLI output.

 Install with:
 go mod tidy

-// Project Origins 🎓
+// Project Genesis 🎓
-Developed during the CodeAlpha Cybersecurity Internship, SN1PH4WK showcases expertise in:
+Forged during the CodeAlpha Cybersecurity Internship, SN1PH4WK demonstrates mastery in:

-Network traffic analysis and packet dissection.
+Network traffic dissection and analysis.
-High-performance Go for CLI tools.
+High-performance Go CLI development.
-TCP/IP mastery and protocol deep-dives.
+TCP/IP protocol expertise.

-// Ethical Disclaimer ⚠️
+// Ethical Directive ⚠️
-SN1PH4WK is for educational and authorized security testing only.
-By using this tool, you agree to:
+SN1PH4WK is for authorized security testing and education only.
+Users must:

-Monitor only networks you own or have explicit permission to analyze.
+Monitor only networks with explicit permission.
-Comply with all laws and regulations on network monitoring and privacy.
+Adhere to all legal and privacy regulations.
-Avoid any illegal or unauthorized activities.
+Avoid unauthorized or illegal activities.

-The developers are not liable for misuse or damages.
-Always secure proper authorization.
+Developers are not liable for misuse.
+Secure authorization before scanning.

 // License 📜
-Licensed under the MIT License.
+MIT License.
 See LICENSE for details.

-// Contribute to the Grid 🤝
+// Join the Cyber Collective 🤝
-Join the syndicate!
-Open issues or submit PRs to enhance SN1PH4WK.
+Contribute to the grid!
+Open issues or PRs to level up SN1PH4WK.

 Fork the repo.
-Create a feature branch: git checkout -b feature/epic-upgrade Commit changes: git commit -m 'Added epic upgrade'
+Branch out: git checkout -b feature/cyber-upgrade
+Commit: git commit -m 'Added cyber upgrade'
-Push: git push origin feature/epic-upgrade
+Push: git push origin feature/cyber-upgrade
 Submit a Pull Request.

-// Connect with the Architect 📫
+// Connect to the Source 📫

 GitHub: ZeroHack01
 Email: mongwoiching2080@gmail.com

-  Unleash the packets, rule the network! 🦅 🐍
+  Crack the network, own the grid! 🦅 🐍

-  Crafted with ❤️ by ZeroHack01
+  Forged with ❤️ by ZeroHack01